BECOME A PARTNER

 CHET partners with hospitals, academic institutions, federally qualified health centers, other clinical sites, healthcare membership organizations, and more.

-CHET is funded by a diverse range of sources.
+CHET is funded by a range of sources, including the Rural Health Transformation Program, a Northern Rural Borders grant, and private foundation funding.
 Depending on the source of funding allocated to an awarded project, reporting requirements may vary.

 Submitting a Successful Proposal